 Early, Pioneering Designs

-Perhaps the most compelling reason that steam locomotives are so fascinating is that few other pieces of machinery can so visually show you just how hard it is at work (by being able to see the rods and drivers in motion).
+Perhaps the most compelling reason that steamers are so fascinating is that few other pieces of machinery can so visually show you just how hard it is at work (by being able to see the rods and drivers in motion).
 If you were lucky enough to be trackside during steam’s golden years, from the 1900s to the 1940s, the experience was truly awesome; such as witnessing the Milwaukee Road's famous Hiawatha passenger train zipping by at over 100 mph through the Midwest with a 4-4-2 Atlantic or Hudson 4-6-4 on the point, or watching a thunderous display of power as a Baltimore & Ohio 2-6-6-4 EM-1 lugged a coal train over the railroad’s steep main line in West Virginia and Maryland.
-For more information on diesel locomotives, like the EMD's E series, F series, Geeps and other models, which ultimately led to the replacement of steam locomotives throughout the industry, please click here.
+For more information on diesel locomotives, like the EMD's E series, F series, Geeps and other models, which ultimately led to the replacement of steam throughout the industry, please click here.